 Category includes caves with outstanding characteristics such as large size, significant geological, biological or archaeological values.

-Fairly solid rock is required to have rigid cave walls and ceiling.
+Fairly solid rock is required to have rigid cave walls and ceilings.
 Several geologic processes can create large hollows in such solid rock.
 Most common ones are:

-- Volcanic proccesses form several kinds of so called primary caves – caves which form together with the surrounding rock.
+- Volcanic proccesses form several kinds of so-called primary caves – caves which form together with the surrounding rock.
 Lava tubes are created in conditions where hot lava stream gets a harder crust which remains after the lava flows away.
-Sounds impossible but such proccess have created even such cave as Kazumura Cave (Hawaii, United States) which is 65.5 kilometres long!
+Sounds impossible but such process have created even such cave as Kazumura Cave (Hawaii, United States) which is 65.5 kilometers long!